 - Grandfather Oak in Charleston, SC – The Grandfather Oak is possibly the oldest known oak tree in SC.
 It's located in Charleston's Magnolia Cemetery, and arborists estimate its age at somewhere between 800 – 925 years.
 The trunk is 25 feet around and the branches spread to 117 feet.

 Wow, I'm pretty sure that's the most I've ever written about a tree!
-This post turned out a lot longer than expected, but if I left any questions unanswered, feel free to let me know.
+This post turned out a lot longer than expected, but the tree and surrounding area have such an interesting history.

 Pin It for Later: The Angel Oak: Everything You Need to Know